-Available on Vincennes and Jasper campuses and online
+Available on Vincennes campus and online

 The Mission of the Vincennes Homeland Security Program is to educate students on national security, terrorism, crisis and emergency management, and corporate loss prevention through excellence and innovation in education and research taught by highly experienced homeland professionals.